shilpa1-naik/Customer-Identification/README.md

 # Customer-Identification

-Appling unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company.
+Applying unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company.

 Steps:
 1. Loading and cleaning the data